stefanofa/awesome/TOPICS.md

 *   [mattermost/mattermost](https://github.com/mattermost/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle..

-## design

-*   [tldraw/tldraw](https://github.com/tldraw/tldraw) - whiteboard SDK / infinite canvas SDK

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
-Design directly in your live React app and publish your changes to code.

-*   [romboHQ/tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion) - tailwindcss-motion is a Tailwind CSS Plugin made at RomboHQ.
-It’s a simple, yet powerful, animation library with a simple syntax.

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

-*   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
-Why not take it to the next level? 🚀

-*   [penpot/penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration

-*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

-*   [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
-Prep for the system design interview.
-Includes Anki flashcards.

 ## diagram

 *   [tldraw/tldraw](https://github.com/tldraw/tldraw) - whiteboard SDK / infinite canvas SDK